lzim/mtl/blue/session11/s11_learner/mtl_session11_see.md

 # MTL Live Session 11

-## Today we're modeling to learn how to make future team decisions
+## Today we're modeling to learn how to make future team decisions.

 ## Done and Do (15 minutes)